ministryofjustice/itpolicycontent/content/patch-management-standard.md

-﻿---
+---
 title: Patch Management Standard
 ---

 <table border='1'>
 <tr>
 <td>This content is a version of the Patch Management Standard, August 2013.<br/>
 This is Legacy IA Policy.
 It is under review and likely to be withdrawn or substantially revised soon.
-Please contact us before using this on a new project: <a href="mailto:itpolicycontent@digital.justice.gov.uk?subject=Patch Management Standard">itpolicycontent@digital.justice.gov.uk</a>.</td>
+Please contact us before using this on a new project: <a href="mailto:itpolicycontent@digital.justice.gov.uk?subject=patch-management-standard">itpolicycontent@digital.justice.gov.uk</a>.</td>
 </tr>
 </table>